14 Tidying data

 14.1 Introduction

-The answer to this question is somewhat reminiscent of a famous proclamation of George Orwell’s Animal Farm novel:
+Our answer to this question alludes to a famous quote of George Orwell’s Animal Farm:

 • All reshaped data structures are equal, but some are more equal than others.

-Unfortunately, this may only seem to muddy our explanation further.
-For in what sense can some data structure be superior to another, when they only differ in shape?
-Some examples will help to illuminate this issue.
+Without additional explanations, this may only seem to muddy our explanation further.
+For in what sense can some data structure be superior to another, when they merely differ in shape?
+Before we address the issue of some forms being better or worse than others, we need to understand how different forms can contain the same data.
+The following examples will help to illuminate this issue.

 14.1.1 Reflection: Same or different data?